pavanbhargav21/OutSource/README.md

 This output helps you understand the hierarchy and properties of each control, which you can then use to identify and interact with specific elements based on ControlType, Name, or ClassName.

+method-5:

+Sure, here’s an example code snippet that follows this approach using pyautogui to capture a small area around the mouse click and pytesseract for OCR to detect if a particular button (e.g., an “OK” button) is in that region.

+This code assumes you’re checking for a specific word, like “OK,” on the button to determine if it’s your endpoint.
+If the word is detected, it will then trigger a full-screen capture.

+Code Example

+import pyautogui
+import pytesseract
+from PIL import Image
+import time

+# Configure pytesseract path if needed
+# pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'

+def capture_and_check_button(click_x, click_y, region_size=(100, 50)):
+    """
+    Captures a small region around the click coordinates and checks for the target text.
+    :param click_x: X-coordinate of the click.
+    :param click_y: Y-coordinate of the click.
+    :param region_size: Size of the region to capture around the click (width, height).
+    :return: True if the target text is found, False otherwise.
+    """
+    # Define the region to capture around the click (x, y, width, height)
+    region = (click_x - region_size[0] // 2, click_y - region_size[1] // 2, region_size[0], region_size[1])

+    # Capture the region
+    small_capture = pyautogui.screenshot(region=region)

+    # Use OCR to read text from the captured region
+    text = pytesseract.image_to_string(small_capture)
+    print(f"OCR Text Detected: {text.strip()}")

+    # Check if the target text (e.g., "OK") is present in the text
+    return "OK" in text.strip()

+def monitor_clicks(region_size=(100, 50)):
+    """
+    Monitors mouse clicks and captures the full screen if the target button is clicked.
+    :param region_size: Size of the region to capture around each click.
+    """
+    print("Monitoring clicks...
+Press Ctrl+C to stop.")

+    try:
+        while True:
+            # Wait for a mouse click
+            if pyautogui.mouseDown(button="left"):
+                # Get mouse position
+                click_x, click_y = pyautogui.position()

+                # Check if the small capture contains the endpoint button (e.g., "OK")
+                if capture_and_check_button(click_x, click_y, region_size):
+                    print("Endpoint button clicked!
+Capturing the full screen...")

+                    # Capture full screen if the endpoint button was clicked
+                    full_screenshot = pyautogui.screenshot()
+                    full_screenshot.save("full_screenshot.png")
+                    print("Full screen captured.")

+                # Allow a small delay to avoid multiple triggers from a single click
+                time.sleep(0.5)

+    except KeyboardInterrupt:
+        print("Click monitoring stopped.")

+# Start monitoring clicks
+monitor_clicks()

+Explanation

+1. capture_and_check_button():

+This function captures a small region around the click location (specified by click_x, click_y).

+It uses OCR to read any text in the captured image.

+If the OCR detects the word “OK” in the text, it returns True to indicate that the endpoint button is clicked.

+2. monitor_clicks():

+Continuously monitors for left mouse clicks.

+For each click, it retrieves the mouse position and passes it to capture_and_check_button() to check for the endpoint button.

+If capture_and_check_button() returns True, it captures the full screen and saves it as “full_screenshot.png”.

+How to Adjust for Performance

+Adjust region_size: Try different values to find the smallest region that reliably detects your button.

+OCR Optimization: Since pytesseract can be slow, reduce OCR workload by:

+Setting a specific OCR language or whitelist.

+Considering alternatives like OpenCV template matching if button appearance is consistent.

+This setup should process quickly for small regions, minimizing time compared to full-screen processing at each click.